wso2/carbon-kernel/docs/KernelFeatures/ResolvingtheComponentStartupOrder.md

  * `componentName`: This is a unique name to identify the component.
 Each and every startup listener component should have a unique name.

  * `requiredService`: A comma separated list of OSGi service keys.
 These are the OSGi services that the listener component should wait for.
-That is, the startup listener component should hold it’s initialization until all the services of specified keys are available.
+That is, the startup listener component should hold its initialization until all the services of specified keys are available.

 2. The startup order resolver notifies a startup listener component when all the required services are available.
 In order to get this notification, the startup listener component should register an OSGi service with the following interface: `org.wso2.carbon.kernel.startupresolver.RequiredCapabilityListener`.